truefrontier/claude-dev-workflow/README.md

 # GitHub Claude Workflow System

-The first AI-powered development pipeline that successfully combines intelligent automation with human oversight.
+An AI-powered development pipeline that successfully combines intelligent automation with human oversight.
 Transform GitHub issues into production-ready features through structured stages with natural language control.

 ## What It Does